BOtied: Multi-objective Bayesian optimization with tied multivariate ranks: Empirical results

 \subsection{Results and discussion}

+We compare the performance of {BOtied} with baseline acquisition strategies in terms of both the HV and the CDF indicators, on synthetic test functions (\autoref{fig:metric_vs_iters}) as well as on real-world datasets (\autoref{fig:metric_vs_iters_real}).
+The metrics for these experiments and additional experiments using various $q$ batch sizes are tabulated in \autoref{tab:toy}.
+Although there is no single best method across all the datasets, the best numbers are consistently achieved by either {BOtied} v1 or v2 with NParEGO being a close competitor.
+The NEHVI performance visibly degrades as $M$ increases.

+\autoref{fig:time} shows that the wall-clock time for NEHVI and JES become very slow for $M{\rm \geq}3$.
+At the same time, {BOtied} is significantly faster than NEHVI/JES and is as fast as NParEGO, which is based on scalarizing the $M$ objectives.

-We compare the performance of \textsc{BOtied} with baselines in terms of both the HV and the CDF indicators \autoref{tab:toy}.
-Although there is no single best method across all the datasets, the best numbers are consistently achieved by either BOtied v1 or v2 with NParEGO being a close competitor.
-The NEHVI performance visibly degrades as $M$ increases and it becomes increasingly slow.
-In addition to being on par with commonly used acquisition functions, \textsc{BOtied} is significantly faster than NEHVI \autoref{fig:time}.
-There are two main benefits to using the CDF metric rather than HV for evaluation.
-First, the CDF is bounded between 0 and 1, with scores close to 1 corresponding to the discovered solutions closest to our approximate Pareto front.\footnote{\cite{binois2015estimation} shows that the zero level lines $F(\cdot) = 0$ correspond to the estimated Pareto front in a minimization setting, which are equivalent to the one level lines $F(\cdot) = 1$ in the maximization setting.} Unlike with HV, for which the scales do not carry information about the internal ordering, the CDF values have an interpretable scale.
-Second, applying the CDF metric for different tasks (datasets), we can easily assess how the acquisition performance varies with the specifics of the data.
+There are two main benefits to using $I_{\rm CDF}$ rather than HV for evaluation.
+First, the CDF is bounded between 0 and 1, with scores close to 0 corresponding to the solutions closest to our approximate Pareto front.
+Unlike HV values, for which the scales do not carry information about the internal ordering, the $I_{\rm CDF}$ values have an interpretable scale.
+Second, assuming the GP and copula have been properly fit, we can use the magnitude of $I_{\rm CDF}$ to determine the orthogonality, or degree of competition, of the objectives in a given task.
+In particular, when a candidate strongly dominates a set of points, its $I_{\rm CDF}$ tends below 0.1, while for points that weakly dominate with respect to a small subset of the objectives, the $I_{\rm CDF}$ value is higher.

-\paragraph{Limitations} There is a trade-off between the flexibility and complexity when fitting a copula model and by construction, computing BOtied's score.
-As the number of objectives grow so does the number of choices that need to be made (pair copulas, parameters etc).
-For efficiency, in experiments we always pre-select the copula family (Gaussian or KDE), which reduces time complexity without impacting BOtied's performance.